nlnzcollservices/podcast-collector/documentation/How_to_add_a_new_podcast.md

 ## Preparation
 ***
-This podcast pipeline is manly based on information obrained from rss feeds.
+This podcast pipeline is based on information obrained from rss feeds.
 So existance of rss link is important.
-Though it is possible to use the script for podcasts without rss link, it require some manual data entry to google spreadsheet for each episode.
-And running additional script.
+Though it is possible to use the script for podcasts without rss link, it require some manual data entry to google spreadsheet for each episode amd running an additional script afterwords each time.
 Before starting the process of adding a new podcast make sure that the new podcast already has a serial record, purchase order attached to it and template in Alma.
 ## Methods of obtaining a template from ExLibris Alma
 ***
-There are 3 ways to download a template:
+There are 3 (or more) ways to download a template:
 #### Alma Enhancer and Tampermonkey FireFox add-on.
+Alma Enhancer is internal script so if you are  not in the Library use other methods.
+Otherwise install Tampermonkey FireFox add-on.
+Add Alma Enchancer script from Alma Enhancement Scripts folder to Tampermonkey(create new script and copy content of the files from the folder)
-File download MARK as XML option
+Use file download MARK as XML option.
-Save the template in “assets”, “text templates” folder Run   text_to_xml.py script from the script folder Check and copy the template to “assets”, “templates” folder
+Save the template in “assets”, “text templates” folder Run   **text_to_xml.py** script from the script folder Check and copy the template to “assets”, “templates” folder
 #### Alma
 Create a record from a template